Fall 2024 Instructors

 Eleanor Strang, received her MA from the University of Michigan, and her MLS from the Simmons College School of Library and Information Science.
 She served as the director of the Kelley Library (the public library of Salem, NH) for 15 years.
 Since retiring, she has pursued her interest in American and Canadian history, and has done presentations for the OLLI and a variety of historical societies and libraries.

 Carolyn Timbie, is the granddaughter of Grace Banker.
 Carolyn’s family has an extensive collection of letters, documents and items that belonged to her grandmother that allowed her to delve deeply into her grandmother’s story.
-Carolyn has contributed information to the book The Hello Girls, America’s First Women Soldiers by Elizabeth Cobbs, The Hello Girls Documentary, The Hello Girls Musical and the children’s book Grace Banker and Her Hello Girls Answer the Call by Claudia Friddell.
-In March 2021, the Hello Girls Congressional Gold Medal Act S.692 was introduced and has been co- sponsored by NH Senator Maggie Hassan.
-Carolyn is actively raising awareness to see that the women are recognized with this great honor.
+Carolyn has contributed information to the book The Hello Girls, America’s First Women Soldiers by Elizabeth Cobbs, The Hello Girls Documentary, The Hello Girls Musical, and the children’s book Grace Banker and Her Hello Girls Answer the Call by Claudia Friddell.
+In March 2021, the Hello Girls Congressional Gold Medal Act S.692 was introduced and has been co-sponsored by NH Senator Maggie Hassan.
+Carolyn is actively raising awareness to see that women are recognized with this great honor.

 Carol Zink, is a retired high school history teacher who taught Modern World and AP European History.
 She currently teaches online for the Osher Lifelong Learning Institute at the University of Hawaii.
 She is also a retired Navy Captain, grandmother of five, and an avid hiker, kayaker, swimmer, and chef.
 She usually divides her time between New Hampshire and California, but this year is going to ‘try winter’ and spend a year and a half in New Hampshire.